jobythecoder/protractor-jasmine-framework/README.md

 6. Go to project folder and Run 'npm init'

-7. Copy the GitHubProject to your project folder

-8. Go to commandLine and Run 'npm install'
+7. Go to commandLine and Run 'npm install'

-9. Execute your Protractor TestSuite on commandLine 'Protractor conf.js'
+8. Execute your Protractor TestSuite on commandLine 'Protractor conf.js'

 *********************************
 Happy Coding in Protractor....!